-The above example is merely an executive overview of how a quality of earnings review is conducted and the type of financial statement analysis involved.
-Other possible issues and recommendations an external auditor may bring up include normalizing earnings, addressing payroll inefficiencies, or implementing a new IT system.
+The above example is merely an executive overview of how a quality of earnings review appears and the type of financial statement analysis involved.
+Other possible issues and recommendations an external auditor may bring up include things such as normalizing earnings, addressing payroll inefficiencies, or implementing a new IT system.

 Notice the important issues here.
 In 2017, a large proportion of ABC’s net income came from a single large order from Amazon.
 Without a quality of earnings report, ABC’s value could appear greatly inflated.

 Many acquisition transactions fail during the due diligence process as the reviews highlight the key failings of a target company that would not have been discovered without an external audit.
 Consulting services are of critical importance because they also provide recommendations on how to hedge potential business risks and take advantage of potential gains (such as tax benefits).
 Note that this assessment is purely recommendation-based.
 The recommendations in a quality of earnings report constitute professional analysis and advice but are not required to be followed by either the acquirer or the target company.

 Thank you for reading CFI’s guide to the quality of earnings report.
 CFI is the official provider of the Financial Modeling & Valuation Analyst certification.
-To continue learning and advancing your career, these additional resources will be helpful:
+To continue learning and advancing your career, these additional CFI resources will be helpful: